Quantum nonlocality without entanglement and state discrimination measures: Discussion

 We have shown that quantum nonlocality without entanglement – a property ascribed to a set of product states that cannot be optimally discriminated by LOCC – is not always a property of the underlying states but a consequence of the chosen measure of state discrimination, i.e. a set of product states could be nonlocal under one measure but not for another.
 Specifically, we presented a family of sets of linearly independent product states, where each set has the following property: LOCC is sub-optimal for minimum-error discrimination of its members but optimal for unambiguous discrimination.
 The former is proved by showing that LOCC does not satisfy a condition that a measurement achieving the global optimum must; the latter is demonstrated by explicitly computing the global optimum and then showing that an LOCC protocol attains the same.
-In our examples the product states belong to $\C^{3}\otimes\C^{3}$, so it would be interesting to see whether similar examples can be found in higher dimensions and multipartite systems.